serg239/db/oracle/README.md

 Transform Oracle SQL statements to unified and well-documented format:
 * [picture 1](as_trans/as_trans_picture_01.png)
 * [picture 2](as_trans/as_trans_picture_02.png)

 The new SQL statement has:
 * description of all query tables/views
 * links to the Oracle documentation
 * descrtiption and available values of all columns in the statement
 * info about compatibility with different Oracle versions User can add Title and Hint to the result SQL statement.
+User can define the custom format for outputs.

 AS-PAR - Hand-Book of Oracle Classified Documented and Classified Un-Documented Parameters
 ------------------------------------------------------------------------------------------